The First Credible Theory of Cognitive Neuroscience?

-They must also hypothesize an Agent―call it “X” or “Franistan” if you will―which can account for our unique needs and capabilities
+They must also hypothesize an Agent―call it “X” or “Franistan” if you will―which can account for our unique needs and faculies.

 Obviously, I’m with Aquinas, Zimbardo, Assagioli, Horney, Becker, and thousands of mystics, saints, and sages.
-We have both a heart, or Love/Belief System, and are a Soul, a higher self; Becker’s ‘proud, rich, lively infinitely transcendent, free, inner spirit, ’ Horney‘s real self, ... the central inner force, ... which is the deep source of growth, ... the spring of emotional forces, of constructive energies, of directive and judiciary powers'—a spiritual SouL, with Needs to Exist, to Love, and to Know, and Faculties of Imagination, Conviction, and Commitment―Faculties which, acting in concert, yield free will, and account for all our accomplishments.
+We have both a heart, or Love/Belief System, and are a Soul, a higher self; Becker’s ‘proud, rich, lively infinitely transcendent, free, inner spirit,’ Horney‘s real self, ... the central inner force, ... which is the deep source of growth, ... the spring of emotional forces, of constructive energies, of directive and judiciary powers'—a spiritual SouL, with Needs to Exist, to Love, and to Know, which account for our motivations, and Faculties of Imagination, Conviction, and Commitment―Faculties which, acting in concert, yield free will, and account for all our phenomenal creaivity.

-The Reticular Activating System is best seen as an incredible organic cybernetic control system, at the command of the SA-Needs, the Heart's faintest murmurs , and the Soul's Commitments.
+The Reticular Activating System is best seen as an incredible organic cybernetic control system, sensitive to cognitive impulses from the the SA-Needs, the Heart's faintest murmurs, and the Soul's Needs and Faculties.
 It doesn't do magic or miracles, but it can be trained to activate the body and mind in an infinite number of remarkable ways.
 But most of our Hearts are constantly stimulating the Reticular Formation with scores of unrealistic, irrational, incompatible, egoistic, petty Desires and Fears.
 With the RAS, like a computer, it's 'garbage in, garbage out.'

 All these effects can now be seen to be the result of a Reticular Activating System operating flawlessly on our SA-Needs―many magnified by becoming Love-objects―and a seething set of Desires and Fears arising from our haphazardly wired Hearts, and the often ill-considered Commitments of our Souls.